heedy/heedy-template-plugin/README.md

 make run
 ```

-You will be able to log in to `localhost:1324` using the username `test` and password `test`.
-If everything went well, going to the Server Configuration menu in the UI will show the plugin, and enabling it will succeed.
+You will be able to log in to `localhost:1324` using the username `test` and password `test`, and the plugin should be automatically enabled!

-If something goes wrong, you can try rebuilding your plugin with `make debug`, or if all else fails, run `make clean`, which will clear the testdb folder and the `dist` folder, and try again.
+If something goes wrong, you can try rebuilding your plugin with `make debug`, or if all else fails, run `make clean`, which will clear the testdb folder and the `dist` folder, and then try building again.

 ### Live Reload